JTYKolesar/post-install-config/README.md

 <h3>&#9312; Prerequisites and Installation</h3>

 _This demonstration assumes a virtual machine is established with the prerequisite files are installed for working osTicket._ </br>
-_Credentials and configurations that will be used in this demonstration can be found in the ["Prerequisites and Installation"](https://github.com/JTYKolesar/osticket-prereqs)._ </br>
+_Credentials and configurations that will be used in this demonstration can be found in ["Prerequisites and Installation"](https://github.com/JTYKolesar/osticket-prereqs)._ </br>
 <hr>

 <h3>&#9313; Admin Panel - Roles, Departments, Teams, & Agents</h3>